-- Make a "flax egg" by adding the ground flaxseeds to a bowl with 2.5 tsp water.
+- Make a "flax egg" by adding the ground flaxseeds to a bowl with 2.5 tablespoons of water.
 Stir and allow to sit for 5 minutes.

-- Roughly chop the dark chocolate and hazelnuts and set aside.
+- Roughly chop the dark chocolate and hazelnuts and set them aside.

-- Add the hazelnut butter and coconut sugar to a large bowl beat together using a whisk (electric if possible).
-Add the cacao powder, vanilla extract, baking soda and flax egg and beat again for 30 seconds or so until the ingredients have combined.
+- Add the hazelnut butter and coconut sugar to a large bowl and beat together using a whisk (electric if possible).
+Add the cacao powder, vanilla extract, baking soda, and flax egg and beat again for 30 seconds or so until the ingredients have combined.

 - Add the three-fourths of the chopped dark chocolate and hazelnuts to the bowl and fold them through the cookie dough using a spatula.

-- Roll the cookie dough into golf ball sized balls and sit them on the baking tray, leaving at least 2 inches between each cookie.
+- Separate the cookie dough into 10 parts, roll them into balls, and set them on the baking tray, leaving at least 2 inches between each cookie.
 Use the back of a large spoon to slightly flatten the cookies down into discs.
 Stud the cookies with the remaining chocolate chips.

 - Bake for between 10-12 minutes until the cookies have spread and slightly browned.
 Remove the tray from the oven and while hot, use a large round cookie-cutter and go in circular motions around each cookie to create a clean edge.

-- Allow the cookies sit on the baking tray to cool for about 5 minutes.
-Next carefully slide the sheet of parchment paper with the cookies off of the tray and on to a cooling rack.
+- Allow the cookies to sit on the baking tray to cool for about 5 minutes.
+Next, carefully slide the sheet of parchment paper with the cookies off of the tray and on a cooling rack.
 Cool for another 15-20 minutes until they reach room temperature.